Human nutrition: 1st to 17th century

 Followed for a millennium and a half, Galen (1st century) created the first coherent (although mistaken) theory of nutrition.

 Galen was physician to gladiators in Pergamon, and in Rome, physician to Marcus Aurelius and the three emperors who succeeded him.

 In use from his life in the 1st century AD until the 17th century, it was heresy to disagree with the teachings of Galen for 1500 years.
 Most of Galen's teachings were gathered and enhanced in the late 11th century by Benedictine monks at the School of Salerno in Regimen sanitatis Salernitanum, which still had users in the 17th century.
 Galen believed in the bodily humours of Hippocrates, and he taught that pneuma is the source of life.
 Four elements (earth, air, fire and water) combine into "complexion", which combines into states (the four temperaments: sanguine, phlegmatic, choleric, and melancholic).
 The states are made up of pairs of attributes (hot and moist, cold and moist, hot and dry, and cold and dry), which are made of four humours: blood, phlegm, green (or yellow) bile, and black bile (the bodily form of the elements).
-Galen thought that for a person to have gout, kidney stones, or arthritis was scandalous, which Gratzer likens to Samuel Butler's Erehwon (1872) where sickness is a crime.
+Galen thought that for a person to have gout, kidney stones, or arthritis was scandalous, which Gratzer likens to Samuel Butler's Erewhon (1872) where sickness is a crime.

 In the 1500s, Paracelsus was probably the first to criticize Galen publicly.
 Also in the 16th century, scientist and artist Leonardo da Vinci compared metabolism to a burning candle.
 Leonardo did not publish his works on this subject, but he was not afraid of thinking for himself and he definitely disagreed with Galen.
 Ultimately, 16th century works of Andreas Vesalius, sometimes called the father of modern human anatomy, overturned Galen's ideas.
 He was followed by piercing thought amalgamated with the era's mysticism and religion sometimes fueled by the mechanics of Newton and Galileo.
 Jan Baptist van Helmont, who discovered several gases such as carbon dioxide, performed the first quantitative experiment.
 Robert Boyle advanced chemistry.
 Sanctorius measured body weight.
 Physician Herman Boerhaave modeled the digestive process.
 Physiologist Albrecht von Haller worked out the difference between nerves and muscles.